Conor247/TaskMananger/README.md

 This project uses gradle as a build tool.
 It contains the gradlew wrapper script so there's no need to install gradle.

-To interact with the Endpoints PostMan is recommended.

-To visualise the MongoDB, MongoDB Compass is recommended.
-* Although the GET endpoints do return Tasks in JSON format.

 ### Enironment Variables

 This is required when building and running in the local environment.